History of Ancient Philosophy

 When we are thinking about the philosophical discussion that took place, we will see that the world appeared differently to the Ancient philosophers than it does to us.
 They did not have our knowledge of science and technology.
 Their culture was different from ours.

 This guarantees that many of their beliefs are going to appear false to us, but the principal question they tried to answer is one we still ask.
 They wanted to understand the human condition.
-They tried to identify the obstacles it poses for living the best life a human being can live, and they tried to understand how these obstacles could be overcome.
+They tried to identify the obstacles it poses for living the best life a human being can live, and they tried to understand how these obstacles might be overcome.

-Our goal is to explain why these Ancient philosophers came to believe what they did.
 To give these explanations, we have to get inside the minds of people who lived in the world as it appeared before we acquired the beliefs that makes it appear so differently to us.

 Course Assignments

-The letter grade (A+, A, A-, B+, B, B-, C+, C, D, E) for this course is a function of the grades on 5 quizzes (50% of the total grade), 10 prompts (40%), and 5 debriefing sessions (10%).
+The letter grade (A+, A, A-, B+, B, B-, C+, C, D, E) you receive is a function of your grades on 5 quizzes (50% of the total grade), 10 prompts (40%), and 5 debriefing sessions (10%).

 For each of the five modules in the course (Presocratics, Socrates, Plato, Aristotle, Hellenistic Philosophers), there is a quiz.
 Each quiz consists of ten multiple-choice questions.
 They test for knowledge of basic facts.
 The quizzes are not timed.
 You have two attempts.